vporton/zondirectory/doc/audit.md

 @vporton: No, overflow is impossible (unless you have like `1<<255` Ether).

+@chiro: Yes, it looks impossible but I'm still using `SafeMath` no matter what.

+We called them `unexpected state` since we can't identify them when we write the code.

 **Note**: Please aware that, round down could be cause of token lost.
 A tiny amount of token wil be "burnt" after `floor()`.

 <a name="L01"/>